 *Billboard Onboard” is a new sing-along bar with live music performances (pianists, guitarist, DJ) in a variety of genres (incl pop, rock, classic, even country).
 There are 3 programs per night (each lasts 45 to 60 min).
 The Billboard bar features dynamic evening shows, central stage with 2 grand pianos, wood-paneled walls, 3 large-size TVs, round-shaped tables with plush chairs.

-“Lincoln Center Stage” is a chamber music hall dedicated to the classical music.
+“Lincoln Center Stage” (lower level 1 of 2) is a chamber music hall dedicated to the classical music.
 In the evenings here are offered live quintet performances (piano and strings).
 There are 3 programs per night (each 45-60 min in length).
 On seadays only here are offered afternoon recitals.
 Lincoln Center Stage is via partnership with the NYC’s “Lincoln Center for the Performing Arts”.

 Pinnacle Grill is a reservations-only steakhouse and seafood restaurant (at surcharge PP) open for lunch and dinner, with fine wines menu.
 Dining here is free for guests under 12, and at 1/2 adult charge for teenagers.
 Via partnership with the “Le Cirque” (gourmet NYC French restaurant), once per Koningsdam cruise, the Pinnacle Grill transforms into “An Evening at le Cirque” – specialty restaurant with higher surcharge PP, wine list charge, and “Le Cirque” dinner menu.
 Exclusively to Eurodam and Koningsdam, Holland America offers the “De Librije” dinner experience via partnership with Jonnie Boer.
 De Librije (located in the library building of a former Dominican abbey in Zwolle, Netherlands) is a 3-starred Michelin restaurant (since 2004).